dmwm/DMWMAnalytics/Kipras/work_log.md

 28 Jun 2016

-- Ploting histograms of every parameter of two weeks: 2015 11 19-2015 11 25 and 2016 06 16-2016 06 22
+- Plotting histograms of every parameter of two weeks: 2015 11 19-2015 11 25 and 2016 06 16-2016 06 22.
-- Looking for differents in destributions.
-Visible differents in most rel_.. parameteres.
+- Looking for differences in distributions.
+Visible differences in most rel_.. parameters.
+- Reading about bash scripting.
+- Trying Linux editors.

 27 Jun 2016